AlmaLinux/almalinux-deploy/README.md

 In order to convert your EL8 operating system to AlmaLinux do the following:

-1. As OS version 8.5 is required for migration, install the latest updates.
-It's also recommended to reboot after the update to boot with the latest kernel.
+1. CentOS 8.4 or 8.5 is required to convert to AlmaLinux.
+It is recommended to update to 8.5 prior to moving to AlmaLinux but not required if you are on at least CentOS 8.4.
+Rebooting after the updates is recommended if your system received new updates.

     ```
     sudo dnf update -y
     sudo reboot
     ```

   - As of January 31, 2022 the CentOS 8 mirrorlists are offline.
-In order to successfully upgrade you need to update your `dnf` config files to point to a valid mirror.
+In order to successfully perform `dnf update -y` you need to update your `dnf` config files to point to a valid mirror.
 You can use the following `sed` commands for convenience to restore `dnf` to a functional state that will let you update to 8.5 and subsequently AlmaLinux.
     - ```bash